EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/operations/database-deployment.md

 ## Three Node Insecure Cluster with Archiving

 Note that archiver nodes are a special kind of read-only replica node.
-So, like read-only replicas, archving can only be enabled in clustered configurations.
+So, like read-only replicas, archiving can only be enabled in clustered configurations.

 Also note that Archiving is an enterprise feature requiring a KurrentDB license, which is distinct from the Operator license provided during the Helm installation.
 We provide the KurrentDB license